Homeism/-pkmn-chonk/README.md

 # [DEPRECATED] CryptoKit25519
-A Swift module for Curve25519 functions and AE
+A Swift module for Curve25519 functions and AES-GCM encryption compatible with Apple